susickypavel/ctuthesis/README.md

 6. Check out the original [**manual**](./manual.pdf) if you want to customize the thesis to your liking
 7. Have fun writing your awesome thesis!

+### 1.2.1 TODOs

+To make your life a little bit easier, there are several `TODO: ` comments placed across the `*.tex` files to let you know that you should change their content before submitting your work.

 # 2. Structure

 ```ini